chrisaakremd/NoCode-Medical-AI-Bootcamp/README.md

 - By the end of the rotation, learners will demonstrate an understanding of how machine learning and artificial intelligence can be integrated into a clinical research utilizing structured data, natural language, and imaging in the medical literature.
 - By the end of the rotation, learners will complete assigned artificial intelligence and machine learning modules and apply new knowledge and skills towards answering selected demonstration problems.
+- [Optional] Prepare a research proposal that utilizes AI in your field of interest.
+Feedback/review will be provided.

 ## Course structure
 | **Day** | **Topic** |